TheSpeedding/Converter-XML-JSON/README.md

 Functions `xmlToJson` and `xmlToXml` have the same semantics, as you may expect.

-# CSV parser
-The program can parse CSV files as well.
-You can use `csvtoXml` and `csvtoJson` functions for this purpose.
-As you may noticed, there is no equivalent for outputting the CSV files.
-They only can be parsed and outputted as XML or JSON.
-You can also see that the functions are transitive.
-If you use `jsonToXml` applied on the result of `csvToJson`, the result should be the same as the output of `csvToXml` function.

-# Code distribution
+# Code division
-The code is logically distributed into three modules.
+The code is logically divided into three modules.
 1. *Parsers* module.
 This module contains everything necessary for parsing XML, JSON and CSV files.
 2. *Printers* module.
 This module contains everytthing necessary for pritnting XML and JSON.
 3. *Conversions* module.
 This module combines previously mentioned modules, contains conversion functions.